migtools/volume-snapshot-mover/docs/design/datamover.md

 ### Data Mover Backup

-Assuming that the `DataMover Enable` flag is set to true in the DPA config, when a velero backup is created, it triggers the custom velero CSI plugin plugin (velero BackupItemAction plugin) to create the `VolumeSnapshotBackup` CR in the app namespace.
+When a velero backup is created, it triggers the custom velero CSI plugin plugin (velero BackupItemAction plugin) to create the `VolumeSnapshotBackup` CR in the app namespace.
 The extended plugin looks up for the PVCs in the user namespace mentioned in the velero backup and creates a `VolumeSnapshotBackup` CR for every PVC in that namespace that is filtered by the `datamoverclass.spec.selector`.

-`VolumeSnapshotBackup` CR supports either a volumesnapshot or a pvc as the type of the backup object.
-If the velero CSI plugin is used for backup, `VolumeSnapshot` is used as the type or else `PVC` is used.

 ```
 apiVersion: volumesnapshotmover.datamover.io/v1alpha1